ALTIS Graduate School of Sustainable Management

-ALTIS – Graduate School Business & Society (Alta Scuola Impresa e Società) is a School for graduate students of the Università Cattolica del Sacro Cuore in Milan, Italy.
+ALTIS Graduate School of Sustainable Management, formerly called ALTIS – Graduate School Business & Society (Alta Scuola Impresa e Società) is the business school for graduate students of the Università Cattolica del Sacro Cuore in Milan, Italy.
 The school offers MBA programs, specializing masters and many executive education programs.

 History

 ALTIS, Graduate School Business and Society, was conceived in 2002 within the Università Cattolica del Sacro Cuore from an idea of Mario Molteni, Professor of Business Administration and Corporate Strategy, and the former Rector, Professor Lorenzo Ornaghi.
 In those years, the European countries were starting to integrate the concepts of corporate social responsibility (CSR) and sustainable development into their agendas.
 Italy was one of the early adopters of the EU's guidelines on sustainability.
 In this context, it was then decided to create inside the university a Graduate School entirely dedicated to researching, educating and transferring knowledge on entrepreneurship and management directed at the sustainable development.

 In 2010, ALTIS launched its first “Master in Social Entrepreneurship and Management” in Kenya.
 Based on a "Business Ideas Competition," it selected the best business ideas among the candidates’ proposals, which were then developed, validated and tested throughout the program.

 ALTIS also introduced the first MBA of the Università Cattolica del Sacro Cuore, in partnership with 24Ore Business School and offered in Milan.